Reflexology for Erectile Dysfunction: Pressure Points to Boost Sexual Energy

 - Combine with slow breathing to enhance relaxation.

-Step 5: End With Full Foot Relaxation Techniques
+Step 5: End with Full Foot Relaxation Techniques

 Finish with soothing movements to calm the nervous system.
 This helps the body shift into rest mode, which is beneficial for stress-related erectile dysfunction.